-Hooked on drugs, flat broke and the mother of a 1-year-old, Christa Lynn Hicks stole a family member’s car.
+Hooked on drugs, flat broke, and the mother of a one-year-old, Christa Lynn Hicks stole a family member’s car.

 It saved her life.